xyj-3/lightsync-games/lightsync-games.md

 > Star Wars Battlefront II
 > Starpoint Gemini Warlords
 > Terraria
-> The Last of Us™ Part I
+> The Last of Us Part I
 > The Sims 4
 > The Swords of Ditto
 > Tom Clancy’s: The Division